DaPig/Lecture-Notes/DAT321/Lecture3.md

 However, the further into the future one wants to predict, the less acurate the model becomes.
 As such one needs to remodel the model once in a while.

 We can also create confidence intervals for our models.
 If they fall within this interval, the model is still okay.

+## Orthogonal Defect Classification
+" Two lines are orthogonal of they never intersect" OCD is a mean to work with the lifecycle of a defect.
+OCD Consists of two classifications:
+  * Opening, when defect was detected
+  * Closing, when defect was investigated

+  We need to specify the impact of the defect.
+Either it was found in-process, then it specify how it *would have* impacted the customer, when found in the field it specity *how* it inpacted.
+The inpact is important as it functions as a base on how to prioritize various defects.

+### Root cause analysis
+RCA is used to find the rot cause of defects, what, how and why defect occurs.
+There are a number of steps one needs to follow in RCA in order to understand and prevent simular defects.

+### Ishikawa Diagram: principle
+The cause-and-effect diagram has the defect as the effect, the cause is split into categories, standard are:
+* Equipment
+* Process
+* Principle
+* Materials
+* Enviroment
+* Management

+These also have causes, all of which makes up the problem/defect